ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 ## 3. Technology Stack

-The technology stack for zkUSD Vala is anchored by zkSNARK for privacy preservation.
+The technology stack for ZKT Vala is anchored by zkSNARK for privacy preservation.
 The UTXO Proof uses a Merkle Tree structure, while Membership Proof employs Plonk + Plookup[^2] for enhanced search speed.
 The project's zero-knowledge proofs part is implemented in Rust, optimizing performance and security.
 For the frontend, proof generation utilizes WebAssembly compiled from our Rust code, significantly accelerating the proof generation process for users.
 This stack represents a blend of advanced cryptographic techniques and efficient programming solutions, tailored for robust and fast privacy transactions.

 ## 4. Component Details